MegarajSelvam/GoLangBasics/README.md

     https://go.dev/doc/install

 Step 2:
-Install some IDE to work.
-I prefer to use Visual Studio as IDE
+Install some IDE which support Go lang to work.
+I prefer to use Visual Studio Code as IDE
     https://code.visualstudio.com/download

 Step 3:
-Download and play around the solution
+Download and play around the solution on topic wise.

 # ##################################